BAND HISTORY

 The band made a return to contesting in the fourth section in 2020.
 In 2021 the band moved to a new rehearsal venue at the Morrisons Manufacturing facility in Thrapston.
 The band remains extremely grateful to Morrisons for the use of their premises during this difficult time.
 In 2023 it moved to the Ringstead Village Social Club where it has been made very welcome.

 In 2022 the band achieved 3rd place in the Midlands Regional Brass Band Championships and came 2nd at the LBBA Open contest in Leicester.
-Spurred on by this success the band once again entered, and won, the Midlands Regional Brass Band Championships (Fourth Section) in 2023.

 The band celebrated its 165th year in 2023 and were crowned the Fourth Section Champion Band at the Midlands Regional Brass Band Championships.
 The band were then invited to take part in the Finals of the National Brass Band Championships of Great Britain where it was awarded a credible 9th place.